Martin Gallop – Head of Pupil Support

 Laura Black – Speech and Language Therapist

 Laura completed her degree in Speech and Language Therapy at Queen Margaret University, Edinburgh and has 2 years’ experience in working in the NHS as well as working for TMA for the past 2 years.
 Laura has worked with a number of different speech, language and communication needs, including Autism Spectrum disorder (ASD), Selective Mutism, Speech delays and phonological disorders, Language delays, Specific Language Impairment, Downs Syndrome, stammering and Global Delay.
-Laura works full time at TMA and currently supports teaching staff and LSAs to gain a better understanding of SLCN through staff training and daily liaison, and provides individual and group interventions both within and outside of the classroom.
+Laura works 4 days a week at TMA and currently supports teaching staff and LSAs to gain a better understanding of SLCN through staff training and daily liaison, and provides individual and group interventions both within and outside of the classroom.
 Laura also provides external training packages for schools across Milton Keynes and Beyond.

 Claire Hubbard –Admissions and Attendance Administrator